 Besotted by Sofra?
 You are not alone, given the long lines at the Cambridge location.
 The new collaborative cookbook, Soframiz, by Pastry Chef Maura Fitzpatrick and Chef Ana Sortun, is stuffed with well-written recipes for all the delectables you crave—from Shakshuka to Stuffed Simit to Sesame Cashew Bars.
 The recipes are a kitchen stool reader’s delight.
 Not only are they easy to follow (no small feat for recipes with complex preparation and unfamiliar, special-order ingredients), but they escort you to Turkey and elsewhere in the Middle East where the concepts evolved, and to the chefs’ kitchens where they are prepared.
 The antithesis of minimalist cookbook writing, each section or recipe is amply explained with personal notes from each chef: sweets from Maura, savories from Ana.
 When I made the oven-roasted Chicken Shwarma, reading the overview from Ana before I began gave me the confidence to know that I would finish the dish with spectacular results.
 With Maura’s directions, I was able to coax a good version of the Earthquake Cookies, the gateway chocolate drug at Sofra, from my own oven.
 I love the food as much as the gorgeously illustrated, well-written book.
 If there’s any downside it is that many of the recipes require spices and seasonings you won’t have instantly on hand.
 But the results are so good you may well be delighted to invest in sujuk, sumac, mastic and nigella seeds.
 Move over, Mr. Ottolenghi.
 This year’s dinner party theme is Sofra!

-A Chef’s Journey Through Eight New England Seasons
+Black Trumpet: A Chef's Journey Through Eight New England Seasons

 Author: Evan Mallett

 Photographs: Anna Grazier